yuri-pochepko/documentation/source/_docs/guides/drupal-8-commerce-no-ci.md

 ---
-title: Drupal Commerce on Drupal 8
+title: Drupal Commerce on Drupal 8 Without Continuous Integration
 description: Use Composer to Install Drupal Commerce with Drupal 8, on Pantheon
 contributors: [alexfornuto, stevector]
 tags: [drupal, siteintegrations]